Philip Herbert, 7th Earl of Pembroke: Suspect in the Murder of Sir Edmund Godfrey

-On 17 October 1678 Sir Edmund Godfrey, who had been foreman of the grand jury which indicted Pembroke for the murder of Nathaniel Cony, was found dead in a ditch on Primrose Hill, impaled with his own sword, and this unexplained death caused an anti-Roman Catholic uproar, generally known as the Popish Plot.
-John Dickson Carr, in a book about Godfrey's death, examines the contemporary evidence and concludes that Pembroke murdered Godfrey in a revenge killing.
+On 17 October 1678, Sir Edmund Godfrey, who had been foreman of the grand jury which indicted Pembroke for the murder of Cony, was found dead in a ditch on Primrose Hill, impaled with his own sword.
+This unexplained death caused an anti-Catholic uproar, generally known as the Popish Plot.
+Author John Dickson Carr, in a book about Godfrey's death, examines the contemporary evidence and concludes that Pembroke murdered Godfrey in a revenge killing.
 This theory was later considered and supported by the historian Hugh Ross Williamson.
 Another historian, John Philipps Kenyon, while raising some difficulties with the theory, agreed that of all the suspects Pembroke had by far the strongest motive for killing Godfrey.

 His last murder, final years

-In 1680, writer John Aubrey noted that Pembroke had at Wilton "52 mastives and 30 grey-hounds, some beares, and a lyon, and a matter of 60 fellowes more bestial then they".
+In 1680, writer John Aubrey noted that Pembroke had at Wilton "52 mastives and 30 grey-hounds, some beares, and a lyon, and a matter of 60 fellowes more bestial then they."

-On 18 August 1680 Pembroke killed William Smeeth, an officer of the watch, following a drunken evening in a tavern at Turnham Green.
+On 18 August 1680, Pembroke killed William Smeeth, an officer of the watch, following a drunken evening in a tavern at Turnham Green.
 On 21 June 1681, the grand jury of Middlesex again indicted him for murder.
 As Ormonde had warned him, he could not claim the privilege of peerage a second time, and he briefly fled the country.
 Remarkably, though, following a petition to the king signed by twenty-four of his fellow peers, he was granted a royal pardon.